Deacon Tony reflects: Fifteenth Sunday in Ordinary Time

 • The continued fight to protect all life from conception until natural death.

-Deacon Tony, 29th March 2025
+Deacon Tony, 24th May 2025

-Deacon Tony reflects: Third Sunday of Lent
+Deacon Tony reflects: Fifth Sunday of Easter

 Further Reading